mtripg6666tdr/candyget/README.md

 It's good you write your custom validation function with or without your favorite schema validator such as `ajv`, `zod` and so on in the `validator` option.
 Note that if you specify `validator` and candyget fails the validation of the response body, the promise will be rejected even if there is no no-http error.

+## For TypeScript users
+Due to complex overloads, sometimes TypeScript marks as an error the different location, not the actual wrong location.
+In this situation, make sure that your arguments are passed correctly (e.g. the duplicated request body or arguments order).
+Even so if you think it's a bug, feel free to create new issue.

 ## License
 [MIT](LICENSE)